kevinolega/callcentertrainingtips/_posts/2019-07-20-zach-gallardo.md

 The most important lessons is you can keep your brakes on.

 You don't need to write brakeless for fixed gear bikes.

+Fixed gear bikes are popular for not having brakes.

+But you don't have to follow that stupidity.

+Especially if you are riding your bike in Manila.

 That's because having the emergency brakes can help you make emergency stops.